-Because FOIA's Exemption 3 and PRA's Exemption 3 appear unintentionally misaligned, and because of the risk of future amendments creating greater discord, we recommend technical revisions to the PRA to ensure those exemptions intended to carry over from FOIA to the PRA remain identical going forward, below at Recommendation #10.
+amendments creating greater inconsistency, we recommend technical revisions to the PRA to ensure those exemptions intended to carry over from FOIA to the PRA remain identical going forward.
+688

-Setting the PRA's exemption aside, after twelve years, access to presidential records is solely governed by FOIA,639 including, presumably its "foreseeable harm" requirement.
-However, the PRA specifies that one exemption may not be invoked, exemption 5, which incorporates the deliberative process privilege and the attorney-client privilege.
-Note however, all of these provisions regard reactive disclosure.
-The PRA does not appear to require any proactive disclosure of documents, even though nothing in the PRA specifically makes FOIA's proactive disclosure provisions inapplicable.
+Once a president has been out of office for twelve years, access to presidential records is solely governed by FOIA,689 including, presumably, its "foreseeable harm" requirement.
+However, the PRA specifies that FOIA exemption 5, which incorporates the deliberative process privilege and the attorney-client privilege, cannot be invoked to withhold presidential records.
+Note, however, that all of these provisions speak to reactive disclosure.
+The PRA does not appear to require any affirmative disclosure of documents, even though nothing in the text of the PRA specifically makes FOIA's affirmative disclosure provisions inapplicable.

-Despite some concern that wading into presidential records of any kind may present unique considerations apart from other types of agency legal materials, our recommendations fall squarely within the ambit of disclosure requirements Congress has already legislated as to presidential directives.
-Given that these materials fall within our definition of agency legal materials, we feel comfortable suggesting these largely technical changes to give full effect to Congress's intent in requiring disclosure of some of these materials.
+Despite some concerns that wading into presidential records of any kind may present separation of powers considerations that would not apply to legislation addressing other types of agency legal materials, our recommendations fall squarely within the ambit of the disclosure requirements Congress has already legislated with respect to presidential directives.
+Given that these materials fall within our definition of agency legal materials, we are comfortable suggesting largely technical changes to give full effect to Congress's intent in requiring disclosure of some of these materials.